 For all scholarships and assistantships, you need to speak with the graduate program staff at your prospective school of enrollment.
 These awards are determined by the individual graduate schools not by the Financial Aid office.

-NEW for 2012-13: Effective for loans made for periods of enrollment (loan periods) beginning on or after July 1, 2012, graduate and professional students are no longer eligible to receive Direct Subsidized Loans.
+Effective for loans made for periods of enrollment (loan periods) beginning on or after July 1, 2012, graduate and professional students are no longer eligible to receive Direct Subsidized Loans.
 Direct Unsubsidized Loans are still available for graduate and professional students.

 Those who are eligible to apply for federal loan funds: